Rapid eye movement sleep: Effects of SSRIs

 Previous research has shown that selective serotonin reuptake inhibitors (SSRIs) have an important effect on REM sleep neurobiology and dreaming.
-A study at Harvard Medical School in 2000 tested the effects of paroxetine and fluvoxamine on healthy young adult male and females for 31 days: a drug-free baseline week, 19 days on either paroxetine or fluvoxamine with morning and evening doses, and 5 days of absolute discontinuation.
+A study at Harvard Medical School in 2000 tested the effects of paroxetine and fluvoxamine on healthy young adult males and females for 31 days: a drug-free baseline week, 19 days on either paroxetine or fluvoxamine with morning and evening doses, and 5 days of absolute discontinuation.
 Results showed that SSRI treatment decreased the average amount of dream recall frequency in comparison to baseline measurements as a result of serotonergic REM suppression.
 Fluvoxamine increased the length of dream reporting, bizarreness of dreams as well as the intensity of REM sleep.
 These effects were the greatest during acute discontinuation compared to treatment and baseline days.
 However, the subjective intensity of dreaming increased and the proclivity to enter REM sleep was decreased during SSRI treatment compared to baseline and discontinuation days.